Frequently Asked Questions

 When should I expect a response regarding the acceptance/rejection of my proposal?

-Notifications of acceptance and rejection are scheduled to be sent to all proposers by November 11, 2019.
-Additional important dates can be found here.
+Notifications of acceptance and rejection are scheduled to be sent to all proposers by November 16, 2020.
+Additional important dates can be found at the following link.